https://www.r-bloggers.com/multiple-regression-part-2-diagnostics/

 a.
 Obtain Cook’s distance values in addition to plot them.

 b.
-Obtain the same plot using the plot command on the lm object from Exercise 2.
+Obtain the same plot using the

 c.
 Obtain the threshold value.
 Are whatever observations influential?